wilsonk121/COMP2113-project/README.md

 Topic: Maze Runner

 Description:
 “Find Your Way Out Mazes” is a single player maze game with one goal: to find a way to the exit point to escape from the Mysterious Maze.
 You can adjust the level of the challenge at the beginning of the game.
-Then, you will be placed at a random start point and you can start figuring your way to get out.
-There’ll be some dangerous places with some monster.
-If you unfortunately stepped on those places, you’ll have to battle with the monster to pass through it!
-Otherwise you’ll have to waste more time and face more monsters in find another way out.
-Let’s get started!
-Good luck with your adventure!
+Then, you will be placed at a random starting point and you can start figuring your way to get out using the hints given through random guesses.
+Let’s get started and good luck with your adventure!

-Game Rules:
+Game Instrucions:
-1. Enter a grid size of minimum of 3 for both the row and column sizes
+1. Start a new game: Input "S", and input a grid size of minimum of 2 for both the row and column sizes.
+Increase the grid size if you want to challenge yourself!
-2. You have to walk for a minimum of 1 steps each time
+   Or, Load a saved game: Input "L", and input the file name of the saved game.
-3. You are not allowed to walk outside the boundaries
+2. A map with your current location is revealed and the minimum required number of steps to the destination is shown.
-4. You cannot restart a game until you get to the destination.
-So, try to complete it!
+3. Move your current position by entering 'U' for upwards, "D" for downwards, "L" for leftwards and "R" for rightwards.
+You are not allowed to walk outside the boundaries.

-Game Instructions ("Quick Start"):
+4. Enter the number of steps you wanted to take in the inputed direction.
+You have to walk for a minimum of 1 steps each time.
-1. Enter the grid size both the row size and column that you want to play in (Increase the grid size if you want to challenge yourself!)
+5. Your new current direction along with you walking path is shown.
-2. A map with your current location is revealed and the minimum required number of steps to the destination is shown
+6. Try to get to the destination!
+You will see “Congratulations!
+You have successfully escaped from the Mysterious Maze!!!” at the end of the game.
-3. Move your current position by entering 'U' for upwards, "D" for downwards, "L" for leftwards and "R" for rightwards
+7. You cannot restart a game until you get to the destination, but you can save the game and continue to play next time by entering "S" towards the question "Which direction do you want to walk towards?".

-4. Enter the number of steps you wanted to take in the inputed direction
+Compilation and Execution Instructions:
-5. Your new current direction along with you walking path is shown
+1. All the files must be in the same directory
-6. If you land on a dangerous place, you will have to win a mini-game in order to pass through it.
-Follow the instruction on the screen.
-You'll go one step backward if you fail to win.
+2. Input "g++ -pedantic-errors -std=c++11 main.cpp initialization.cpp move.cpp display.cpp -o main"
-7. Try to get to the destination!
-(You will see “Congratulations!
-You have successfully escaped from the Mysterious Maze!!!”)
+3. Input "./main"

 Features :
 1. The first feature is Monster encountering.
 Players have to battle with the monster if they step into a particular grid.
 Those grids are randomly assigned.(Generation of random game sets or events)